Audit Trail System

 How it works

-- User action: Admin updates patient record, specialist signs form, patient books appointment
+- Actor action: Admin updates patient record, specialist signs form, patient books appointment, an AI agent drafts a triage note

-- Automatic logging: System records action, user, timestamp, IP address, what changed (old value → new value)
+- Automatic logging: System records action, actor (principal + actor type), timestamp, IP address, what changed (old value → new value), plus AI provenance when the actor was a model

 - Sensitive data masked: Passwords, API keys never logged, form values masked if needed

-- Searchable history: View all actions per user, per patient, per date range
+- Searchable history: View all actions per actor, per patient, per date range

 - HIPAA safe: Logs stored locally (not just forwarded), never lost even if cloud service is down